enteleform-releases/SublimeText--SlideNav/README.md

 * Launch files during your presentation with MediaLinks
 * MediaLinks can be launched automatically upon clicking, or with a hotkey
-* List your MediaLink + Path at the beginning of the document, and access it anywhere else in the document
+* List your MediaLink+Path at the beginning of the document, and access it anywhere else in the document
 * Define applications & extensions @ SublimeSlides.sublime-settings

 ![MediaLinkDemo](http://i.imgur.com/0UxRYbf.gif?1)